rozensoftware/flea/README.md

 Currently supported commands are:

 - version : returns current server version
 - bash : a host bash command.
 The value property has to have a command line to execute in a host
 - pic : takes a screenshots of the host and sends it to FTP server
 - screenshot : takes a screenshot and sends it to the caller.
 The client supports this and saves data into a file screenshot.png
 - sendlog : reads current key logger file and sends its content to receiver
 - proclist : displays currently running processes in the system
 - kill : kills a process.
 Value parameter must include PID
 - upload : uploads a file to the host from FTP server.
 The file name must be specified in value parameter of the XML command
+- getfiles : Retreives content of current directory
+- cd : Changes the current directory to the new one passed in value parameter (.. means level up)

 New commands will be added later.